datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ---

-## Exercise: Calculating the difference between values in adjacent rows.
+## What does the data look like when bucketed by the number of likes?

 ```yaml
 type: TabExercise